ironmansoftware/universal-automation/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what you want to happen.

-#### Describe how this would improve your Universal Dashboard Quality of Life
+#### Describe how this would improve your Universal Automation Quality of Life

-Please help us understand how this would improve your usage of universal dashboard and/or what new capabilities this enhancement would provide you with.
+Please help us understand how this would improve your usage of Universal Automation and/or what new capabilities this enhancement would provide you with.

 #### Describe alternatives you've considered